Olical/conjure/README.md

 Use your favourite plugin manager, I recommend [vim-plug][], to fetch and AOT compile Conjure.

 I strongly suggest you pin it to a tag and then subscribe to releases through the GitHub repository.
-This will allow you to keep up to date without having your workflow disrupted by an unexpected breaking change, not that I intend to release any.
+This will allow you to keep up to date without having your workflow disrupted by an unexpected breaking change, not that I _intend_ to release any.

 ```viml
 Plug 'Olical/conjure', { 'tag': 'v1.0.0', 'do': 'bin/compile'  }
 ```

-No dependencies are required in your project, any dependencies required for things like autocomplete will be injected upon connection.
-The initial connection to a prepl will take a few seconds because of this.
+No dependencies are required in your project, tools for features such as autocomplete will be injected upon connection.
+The initial connection to a prepl will take a few seconds because of this, I think it's worth it.

 ## Hello, World!